Isaacz-create/project-3-team-ibj--/README.md

 **Example Mood Prompts**
 Try typing in moods like:

--Happy
+- Happy
--Romantic
+- Romantic
--Melancholy
+- Melancholy
--Adventurous
+- Adventurous
--Nostalgic
+- Nostalgic
--Curious
+- Curious

 **Sample Output**
 For the mood "adventurous", the app might return:

--Indiana Jones and the Last Crusade
+- Indiana Jones and the Last Crusade
--The Revenant
+- The Revenant
--Mad Max: Fury Road
+- Mad Max: Fury Road

 **Tech Used**
--Python
+- Python
--Gradio
+- Gradio
--TMDB API
+- TMDB API
--Requests
+- Requests
--Dotenv
+- Dotenv